fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

   <- oracle                                             -- and return to initiating peer
 ```

-We can run our Aqua `ts_oracle` script against the deployed processing service to get our oracle point estimate using `fluence run`:
+We can run our Aqua `ts_oracle` function against the deployed processing service to get our oracle point estimate using `fluence run`:

 ```bash
  fluence run \